 The California Faculty Association (CFA) and the CSU reached a multi-year agreement in April 2016.
-Under the agreement, faculty employees will receive a 3.5 percent general salary increase (GSI) on November 1, 2018.
-Staff bargaining units (CSUEU, APC, SETC, and the Physicians unit), Confidential, and MPP employees will receive a 3 percent GSI effective July 1, 2018.
-At this writing, salary increases for SUPA and UAW employees have not been determined.
+Under the agreement, faculty employees will receive a 2.5 percent general salary increase (GSI) on July 1, 2019.
+Staff bargaining unit R06 (SETC) will receive a 3.75 percent general salary increase on July 1, 2019.
+Most remaining bargaining units (CSUEU, APC, UAW, and the Physicians unit), Confidential, and MPP employees will receive a 3 percent GSI effective July 1, 2019.
+At this writing, salary increases for Police (SUPA) employees have not been determined.

 Enrollment and Revenue

 For 2017-18 and again in 2018-19, the campus achieved and slightly exceeded its funded FTES enrollment target.
 With marked improvements in graduation rates and historically high average unit loads, actual headcount figures declined while FTES increased.
 Also, the non-resident headcount has decreased by 6 percent since 2017-18 due to multiple challenges in attracting international student applicants.
 Both of these effects combined have resulted in a shortfall in resident and non-resident tuition fee revenues.
 For 2017-18 and 2018-19, this revenue shortfall was mitigated with one-time funds..